kwilkins/dnd/docs/west-marches/down-time-actions.md

 OR

-* Add another d4 to fitness bonus option
+* Add another d4 to study die option
-* Ability to hire soldiers/mercenaries to hold *secured* points of interest.
-* Comes with one force of medium prowess the party can station up until a predetermined trigger.
-Continue to upgrade for more forces.
+* Hire more soldiers for the garrison to either add another force to station or increase the prowess of an existing one.

 ## Library (level 2)
 Spend your time in study at the Town Library.